Recras/recras-wordpress-plugin/readme.txt

 == Changelog ==

+= 5.5.2 =
+* **No functional changes**
+* Updated "Tested up to" version to 6.3
+* **Deprecation notice**: we plan on removing support for Composer Installers in version 6.0 of the plugin.
+Please let us know if you use this to install our plugin!

 = 5.5.1 =
 * Fix "previous/next month" not being visible in a book process when using Elementor